Skip to main content

 Files & Data

-Biomni supports common bioinformatics formats including:
+Biomni Lab supports common bioinformatics formats including:

 • Sequences: FASTA, FASTQ, FASTQ.GZ